Ka-BLOG Day 14: Hope in faraway places

 Dalit women are determined to transform their pain into power:

 In South Asia, Dalits – known as ‘’untouchables” and “outcastes” - have endured caste discrimination for centuries.
 The situation of Dalit women, one of the largest socially segregated groups in the world, is shocking.
 Dalit women are among the poorest; they face ‘triple discrimination’, as Dalits, as women and as poor.
 The caste system declares them intrinsically impure and “untouchable” and generally they are subjugated by men.
 Dalit women comprise the majority of manual scavengers, labourers who clean human excrements from dry toilets.
-Dalit women are targets of extreme violence, including sexual assault and forced prostitution.
+Dalit women are targets of extreme violence, including sexual assault and forced prostitution."Giving Thanks to Voices of Women's Revolution: Up from Chiapas"

 [...]In the [Hague Declaration on the Human Rights and Dignity of Dalit women] the participants of the Hague conference call upon the governments of Nepal, India, Pakistan, Bangladesh and Sri Lanka to support the women in asserting their rights.
 The governments are called upon to address the failure of the justice system to protect Dalit women and to implement measures to close the vast socio-economic gap between Dalit women and the rest of the population.